micnncim/github-sprinter/README.md

 ```

 Update (including deletion) available.
-If not specify `-update`, `github-sprinter` will not delete any milestone.
+If not specify `-update`, `github-sprinter` will not delete any milestone and will create some milestones.
-Even though `github-sprinter` delete some milestones, only `open` milestones will deleted.
+Even though `github-sprinter` deletes some milestones, only `open` milestones will deleted.

 ```
 $ github-sprinter -update